-Hearing Shelley Zalis describe the value of advancing equality in the workplace, one is immediately inspired to strive for achieving it.
-Back in 2000, before founding The Female Quotient, Zalis was renowned for being the first woman to take market research from in-person to online.
-She followed her instincts versus the rules of a predominantly man's world, netting $80 million in 2010 for the sale of that successful company.
-In 2013, she encouraged female friends to join her at the Consumer Electronics Show, where women were a clear minority among attendees.
-The power of that pack of friends sparked the genesis of The Female Quotient, now the largest female-led community aimed at balanced representation of women in executive ranks.
+When you hear Shelley Zalis describe the importance of advancing equality in the workplace, it is immediately inspiring.
+Before founding The Female Quotient in 2000, Zalis earned renown as the first woman to take market research from in-person to online.
+Following her instincts, in 2010, she sold the company for $80 million.
+A few years later, she encouraged several female friends to join her at the Consumer Electronics Show, where women were a clear minority among attendees and executives.
+That experience, and that group of women, sparked the idea to create The Female Quotient, now the largest female-led community aimed at balanced representation of women in executive ranks.

 Enjoying This Commentary?
 There's More to Love